 This page created 24 August 2014, and last modified: 24 August 2014

-The Equites secundo sagittarii is listed as one of the vexillationes comitatenses in the Magister Equitum's cavalry roster; it is assigned to the Comes Africae.
+The Equites primo sagittarii is listed as one of the vexillationes comitatenses in the Magister Equitum's cavalry roster; it is assigned to the Comes Africae, as the Equites sagittarii primi.
 Its shield pattern as shown in various manuscripts is as below:

-The name sagittarii implies (but does not establish) the unit was bow-armed; while secundo establishes the unit as the second in a series of similarly-named units recorded in the Magister Equitum's cavalry roster, other members of which are the Equites primo sagittarii, the Equites tertio sagittarii, and the Equites quarto sagittarii; their shield patterns are not particularly similar, although a comparison of their patterns, as taken from the Parisian manuscript below, shows those of the 3rd and 4th regiments to be somewhat more similar to each other than to the others:
+The name sagittarii implies (but does not establish) the unit was bow-armed; while primo establishes the unit as the first in a series of similarly-named units recorded in the Magister Equitum's cavalry roster, succeeding members of which are the Equites secundo sagittarii, the Equites tertio sagittarii, and the Equites quarto sagittarii; their shield patterns are not particularly similar, although a comparison of their patterns, as taken from the Parisian manuscript below, shows those of the 3rd and 4th regiments to be somewhat more similar to each other than to the others:

 Return to the Notitia alphabetical unit list page.